Enquiry about object: 1869

 Private Collection, Germany, acquired 1960-81

-This ring has a bezel cast with two cone-like finials that are decorated with a spiral or coil motif.
+This brass (copper alloy) pendant is cast with two cone-like finials that are decorated with a spiral or coil motif.
 The form appears to be based on the antlers of an antelope (walu), a form more usually employed on Dogon masks (see Lamp et al, 2012, p.
 102 for an example), or as van Cutsem (2000) suggests, on the shape of typical traditional Dogon granaries with pointy roofs.

-The ring has splendid wear with softened contours, and a fine chocolate colour.
+The pendant has splendid wear with softened contours, and a fine chocolate colour.
 It is marked to one side of the bezel with an old collection inventory number.

 References